Coffee roasting: Emissions and control

 Particulate matter (PM), volatile organic compounds (VOC), organic acids, and combustion products are the principal emissions from coffee processing.
 Several operations are sources of PM emissions, including the cleaning and destoning equipment, roaster, cooler, and instant coffee drying equipment.
 The roaster is the main source of gaseous pollutants, including alcohols, aldehydes, organic acids, and nitrogen and sulfur compounds.
-Because roasters are typically heated by combustion of natural gas, carbon monoxide (CO) and carbon dioxide (CO2) emissions result from fuel combustion.
+Because roasters are typically heated by combustion of natural gas, carbon monoxide (CO) and CO2 emissions result from fuel combustion.
 Decaffeination and instant coffee extraction and drying operations may also be sources of small amounts of VOC.
 Emissions from the grinding and packaging operations typically are not vented to the atmosphere.

 Particulate matter emissions from the roasting and cooling operations are typically ducted to cyclones before being emitted to the atmosphere.
 Gaseous emissions from roasting operations are typically ducted to a thermal oxidiser or thermal catalytic oxidiser following PM removal by a cyclone.
 Some facilities use the burners that heat the roaster as thermal oxidisers.
 However, separate thermal oxidisers are more efficient because the desired operating temperature is typically 650–816 °C, which is 93–260 °C more than the maximum temperature of most roasters.
 Some facilities use thermal catalytic oxidizers, which require lower operating temperatures to achieve control efficiencies that are equivalent to standard thermal oxidisers.
 Catalysts are also used to improve the control efficiency of systems in which the roaster exhaust is ducted to the burners that heat the roaster.
 Emissions from spray dryers are typically controlled by a cyclone followed by a wet scrubber.